GeorgeSG/vscode-open-related-files/README.md

 ### Custom shortcuts

-If you want to define your own custom shorctuts for specific extensions, use the command `extension.openRelatedFilesWithExtension`
+If you want to define your own custom shorctuts for specific extensions, use the command `openRelatedFiles.withExtension`

 Example:
 ```